mrbigant343/LLM_trust_games/README.md

 - Individual model results as JSON and Excel files
 - Merged results from all experiments
 - Checkpoint files for resuming interrupted experiments
+- Delete or clean directory for new config file

 ## Experiment Process